githubschool/open-uk-os/_slides/04-LouiePe.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Hello!
+Welcome to LouiePe's slide deck!"
 ---

 Riddle me this: why is GitHub so hard for me!